Functional relations of solutions of q-difference equations: Difference algebraic groups

 \end{rem}

-The theory of $\sp$-algebraic schemes was initiated by M.Wibmer (see for instance \cite{Wibaffinediffgroup}).
+The theory of $\sp$-algebraic groups and schemes was initiated by Wibmer (see for instance \cite{Wibaffinediffgroup}).
 Many of the terminology for $\sp$-algebraic schemes is borrowed from the usual terminology of schemes, by adding a straightforward compatibility with the difference operator $\sp$.
-In order to avoid too many definitions, we choose to refer often to \cite{DVHaWib1}.
+In order to avoid too many definitions, we chose to refer often to \cite{DVHaWib1}.
 However, one has to take care that the $\sp$-geometry is more subtle, even in the affine case, than the algebraic geometry.